Best Books On Money Management.

 Rich Dad, Poor Dad by Robert Kiyosaki blew my mind, for reals!
 This book will change your mindset about what it means to be rich and what it takes to become rich.

 If you are looking for a book about how to be more frugal, this is not the book for you.
 But, if you are looking for ways to be financially successful, to grow a business, and earn a higher income, this is the book for you.
+It is so motivating and makes become rich feel achievable!

 3. You Need a Budget by Jesse Mecham

 I am obsessed with all things You Need a Budget!
 Their budgeting program is my favorite thing ever, and this book has helped propel our finances forward.
+I like to brag that I loved YNAB before YNAB was even cool….because I really have been with them since the very beginning!

 In his easy to understand writing Jesse Mecham outlines four rules to financial success.
 These rules will change your money mindset and help you understand the big picture of budgeting.